-Iain Provan will teach our Library course this year on reading and preaching the Old Testament.
-Iain knows the Old Testament, and he cares that it is known and preached well.
+Iain Provan will teach our Library course this year on reading and preaching Genesis.
 He is the Marshall Sheppard Professor of Biblical Studies at Regent College, where he has taught since 1997.
 Prior to that he taught at the University of Edinburgh from 1989-1997, as well as at the University of Wales and King’s College London.
-Iain is the author of several books, including A Biblical History of Israel, co-authored with Phil Long and Tremper Longman, and commentaries on 1 and 2 Kings, Ecclesiastes, and Song of Songs.
-His most recent book, Seriously Dangerous Religion: What the Old Testament Really Says and Why It Matters (Baylor UP, 2014.
-For reviews of the book, including one by John Walton, see HERE) answers, from the perspective of the Old Testament, the most fundamental questions that face all religious and philosophical traditions, and brings these ancient texts to bear on very contemporary problems and questions.
-Iain writes and speaks, then, not just as an academic, but as one deeply concerned that the Old Testament would continue to shape and form God’s people for wise living—with God, with others, and with God’s world.
-Iain is an ordained minister of the Church of Scotland, and he and his wife Lynnette have four children, now all young adults.
+Iain was born and educated in the UK, concluding his formal education with a PhD from the University of Cambridge in 1987.
+He has written a number of books within the discipline of biblical studies and reaching beyond that discipline, including Convenient Myths: The Axial Age, Dark Green Religion, and the World That Never Was (2013), Seriously Dangerous Religion: What the Old Testament Really Says and Why It Matters (2014 - for reviews of the book, including one by John Walton, see HERE) and The Reformation and the Right Reading of Scripture (2017), all published by Baylor University Press.
+Iain writes and speaks not just as an academic, but as one deeply concerned that the Old Testament would continue to shape and form God’s people for wise living—with God, with others, and with God’s world.
+Iain is an ordained minister of the Church of Scotland, he and his wife Lynnette have four adult children, and his main hobby is fly-fishing.